The timing of the qualifying races for the 2016 Rio Olympics

 Je m’appelle Isolde Ambrose (French) = my name is

-The linoleum quote is from Buffy the Vampire Slayer,
+sex” is from the episode Innocence in Buffy the Vampire Slayer, a

 Veles is a god from Slavic mythology.
 Otso appears in The

 Enemy of the State is a 1998 American

 action-thriller film directed by Tony Scott.
 Its theme is the ability to obtain

 The information about ANPR is true.

 The author referred to is Tony Geraghty.
 The book was The